ckxhp/magicseg/MaigcSeg/README.md

 ## License

-This project is built upon ZegCLIP, Grounged-Segment-Anything and follows the same license terms.
-Please refer to the original ZegCLIP repository for licensing information.
+This project is built upon ZegCLIP, Grounged-Segment-Anything.
+Please refer to the original repository for licensing information.